MostafaRamzySayedAhmed/GraduationFCILMS/README.md

 **It's a Responsive Learning Management System, It is Totally Automating The Learning Process at The Collage by Providing Basic & Advanced Features for Students, Lecturers & Admins, It Can Be Considered Similar to The Moodle Platform**.

 # Basic Info
-* This System was my Graduation Project (Faculty of Computers & Information).
+* This System was My Graduation Project (Faculty of Computers & Information).
-* I've Worked on the Server-Side and also Some Tasks on the Client-Side Related to the Responsiveness.
+* I've Worked on The Server-Side and also Some Tasks on The Client-Side Related to The Responsiveness.
-* This Project Took about One Year to Be Completely Finished during my Last Academic Year.
+* This Project Took about One Year to Be Completed during My Last Academic Year.
-* I've Learnt Many Skills from this Project Specially on the Server-Side Using PHP & MySQL DB.
+* I've Learnt Many Skills from This Project Specially on The Server-Side Using PHP & MySQL DB.
-* I was Graded by "Excellent" for this App.
+* I was Graded by "Excellent" for This App.

 # Description
 * The App This Will Focus on Automating the Learning Process in the Collage.